ptoscano/candlepin-container-unofficial/roles/candlepin/README.md

 There are a number of variables which enable various features and aspects of a developer environment.
 The primary flow control variables are the six boolean variables listed below:

-- `cp_git_checkout`: whether or not the Candlepin repo will be cloned via git; defaults to true
 - `cp_deploy`: whether or not Candlepin will be deployed after provisionining the system; defaults to true

 For some of these tasks, some operations may be modified or configured by changing further variables.
 A full